Skip to content

 Returns:

-• Dict[str, Type[Action]]
+• Dict[str, Type[CausalIQActionProvider]]

-Dictionary mapping action names to Action classes
+Dictionary mapping action names to CausalIQActionProvider classes

 get_action_class

-get_action_class(name: str) -> Type[Action]
+get_action_class(name: str) -> Type[CausalIQActionProvider]

-Get action class by name.
+Get action class by name, loading from entry point if needed.

 Parameters: